Nearsoft/jobs/readme.md

 * That is able to write code highly maintainable and scalable
 * Willingness to be at Hermosillo the necessary time in order to get familiar with the code and the client

-### .NET/Silverlight Engineer
+### Fullstack.NET Engineer

-* Hands on experience in Web development using MVC, C# and the Entity Framework, RESTful API development and using a database such as SQL Server or Oracle
-* Strong experience with WPF Silverlight/XAML, MVVM (required)
+* Strong with MongoDB
-* Comprehensive experience using Visual Studio
+* Experience working with Microservices pattern
+* Runs in Linux (CentOS)
-* Test driven or unit test experience
+* Strong experience working with React.js
+* Nice to have Inferno.JS
 * Excellent understanding of object-oriented concepts
 * Solid knowledge of SOLID principles
 * Design patterns knowledge